bradhowes/SoundFonts/SoundFontInfoLib/README.md

 zero.

 If a key range generator is present it must be the first generator.
-If a velocity range generator is present, it must be preceded by a key range generator.
+If a velocity range generator is present, it must be preceded by a key range generator (thus it must be the second generator).

 An 'IBAG' sub-chunk defines the zones of an instrument.
 An instrument can have more than one.
 The first zone can be a *global* zone if the last generator in the wGenNdx is *not* a `sampleID` generator.
 There cannot be a